 Better Alternatives to Unhealthy Relating

 Some of the unhealthy tactics noted below are found in abusive relationships, or in relationships complicated by a personality disorder.
 Cluster B personality disorders include Narcissistic Personality Disorder (Grandiose or Vulnerable), Borderline Personality Disorder, Histrionic Personality Disorder, and Antisocial Personality Disorder.
-There can also be narcissism and codependence commingling in the relationship.
+A relationship may also be characterized by a commingling of these orders and of codependency.
 These can all be difficult to identify, yet wreak havoc in a relationship.
-One need not be an abuser nor have a diagnosable personality disorder, however, to exercise some of the unhealthy patterns listed below.
+However, one need not be an abuser nor have a diagnosable personality disorder to exercise some of these unhealthy patterns.

 In fact, personality disorders are best understood as tendencies that exist on a spectrum.
 We all carry some unhealthy tendencies, and some of them are listed below.
 We can all improve our relationships by resisting and replacing the behaviors below.
 Even when a diagnosable personality disorder is present, I don’t ascribe to the notion that such relationships are hopeless.
 If persons can own the behaviors below and practice their antidotes, there is hope.
-(For example, see this video resource on Narcissism, and this video resource and this one on Borderline.)
+(For example, see this video resource on Narcissism and this one, and one of the videos here on Borderline.)

-For those of us who are not “disordered,” but just having relationship problems, we may have picked up these behaviors from childhood, from media, or from culture.
-They may be natural to our temperament.
-We may have learned at some point in our past that they worked to defend ourselves, or to get what we wanted or needed.
-But now they’re creating problems.
-To recognize this is a good thing, as it gives us something to blame other than our partner, and something to change in our selves.
+Those of us who are not “disordered” (although persons with personality disorders lack awareness), but are just having relationship problems, we may have picked up these behaviors from childhood, from media, or from culture, or they may be natural to our temperament.
+Or we may have learned at some point in our past that they worked to defend ourselves, or to get what we needed or wanted; but now, they’re creating problems.
+To recognize this is a good thing.
+It helps us to understand and to accept ourselves rather than shaming ourselves, while also giving us something to work on, instead of blaming our partner for all of the relationship problems.”

-These unhealthy forms of relating, along with their alternatives, are organized into:
+These unhealthy forms of relating are organized into the following categories:

 • Control